 An extensive capacity building programme was undertaken in the form of Scientists-Farmers interface, training, exposure visits, field day, demonstrations, and input support for the improvement of knowledge and skill on improved packages and practices of vegetable cultivation in the traditional production ecosystem.
 Demonstrations of backyard nutritional garden, improved vegetable cultivation method, improved nursery raising methods like raising seedlings in pro-tray using coco-pith and replacement of low yielding local cultivars with high yielding varieties in both main field and homestead land, input support with quality seeds of improved varieties of vegetables such as brinjal, tomato, chilli, okra, bitter gourd pumpkin, ridge gourd cluster beans, cowpea etc were in line with the nutri sensitive agriculture (NSA) approaches suitable for improving nutrition and livelihood opportunities of the tribal community.
 Location-specific refinement of technologies from a gender perspective was the thrust.

-Impact assessment: Based on the issues identified, interventions proposed, and adoption status, the impact assessment was calculated using socioeconomic tools for Interventions and technological implementations adopted.
+Impact assessment: Based on the issues identified, interventions proposed, and adoption status, the impact assessment was calculated using socioeconomic tools for interventions and technological implementations adopted.
 Impact was assessed in terms of perceived technological impact, impact on Nutritional Status, livelihood security and family income from farming using mean score method.

 RESULTS AND DISCUSSION